From Murmann Mixed-Signal Group

 Research: Digitally Assisted, High-Speed Sampling Circuits

 One of the major challenges in high-speed ADC design is maintaining a high-linearity performance across a wide band of input frequencies.
 This is especially true in sub-sampling ADC applications where the highest input frequency exceeds the ADC sampling clock speed and lands in higher Nyquist zones.
-Ample industry and military applications such as wideband spectrum analyzers, cellular base stations and radars call for ADCs operating in this regime.
+In particular, digital phased-array radar systems call for ADCs operating in this regime.

-The key performance limiting components in this type of spec space are the ADC input buffer and its S/H circuits, where the nonlinear input impedance looking into the S/H coupling with the nonlinear gm of the imput buffer gives rise to frequency dependent distortions.
+The key performance limiting components in this type of spec space are the ADC input buffer and its S/H circuits, where the limited bandwidth of the ADC front-end coupling with the nonlinear gm of the input buffer gives rise to frequency dependent distortions.
 Current solutions include using a BJT buffer to boost the gm and a BJT current-mode S/H; or using a modified source follower buffer with boosted voltage supplies and bootstrapped MOS switch S/H. While the first solution requires a more expensive BiCMOS technology process, the second requires a lot more buffer power.
 In this project, we want to leverage the powerful digital linearization capabilities offered by CMOS by modeling the frequency-dependent nonlinearity in the frontend buffer and sampler and inversely correct it in the digital domain obviating the need of an expensive BiCMOS process and investing in a more power hungry input buffer.
 Our previous work has demonstrated this concept through modeling the simplified behavior of the NMOS switch sampler of a commercial ADC and linearizing the output in the digital domain with well-controlled foreground model calibration.

 R. Payne, et al. , “A 16-Bit 100 to 160 MS/s SiGe BiCMOS Pipelined ADC witch 100 dBFS SFDR,” in IEEE Journal Solid-State Circuits, Dec.
 2010, pp. 2613-2622.